 THE CHALLENGE AND THE OPPORTUNITY IN EAST AFRICA East African economies have enjoyed high growth for a decade, but its benefits have not been shared by all.
 Many East Africans are being left behind, with the absolute number of people living in poverty only reducing slowly.
 Populations are growing rapidly, and millions of young people are joining the labour market each year.
+Climate change is adding further pressures.

 To respond to this challenge, the structure of growth needs to change to become more inclusive - creating jobs, raising incomes and improving goods and services for the wider population.
-800,000 every year.
+Growth must also become greener, with positive environmental as well as social impacts.
+800,000 Tanzanian vouths entering the labour market every year.
 Only 200,000 new formal jobs were created from 2014 to 2015.

 Productivity must be boosted within existing agricultural sectors, which still employ the majority of the population.
 Many such sectors are not achieving their significant potential, held back by challenges with technology, institutions, regulation, coordination, policy or market relationships.
-This leaves large numbers of smallholders vulnerable to market, political, weather or personal shocks.
+This leaves large numbers of smallholders vulnerable to market, political, climate or personal shocks.
 Many are locked in subsistence farming, and out of global value chains.
 Equally, East Africa needs to diversify and promote rapid growth in higher productivity sectors in manufacturing and services.
 Many East Asian countries have shown how growth in exportoriented manufacturing can be particularly beneficial - not just in terms of creating jobs, but in ensuring local businesses build skills, learn from global partners, and innovate to drive lasting growth.
 East Africa has the potential to achieve this, with sectors such as renewable energy, tourism, textiles and tea showing promise as future world leaders.
 The private sector will be the engine of such growth, but governments have key roles to play in creating the right environment.
 The region's world-leading mobile banking sector shows this is possible.
 It will require a focus on priority economic sectors that can have widespread, inclusive impact, and that can attract investment and achieve competitiveness, both now and in the future.
 It will also depend on ensuring such sectors are resilient - able to anticipate risks, respond to shocks, and innovate to seize new opportunities.
 History shows many sectors have suffered from boom and bust cycles, with the results of development efforts short-lived or captured by narrow interest groups as soon as external support was withdrawn.
 Good sector governance is critical to avoid this.
 The right institutional arrangements are needed to bring informed and accountable stakeholders together, so they can collectively prevent capture, ensure public decisions benefit the sector, and share the costs of risk mitigation and innovation.
 If East Africa can achieve this, it can use its abundant assets to drive economic transformation, graduate from aid and lift millions out of poverty.